Rules & regulations

 29.3 The RoR TBA Retrained Racehorse Challenge, the RoR Jockey Club Novice Series, the RoR AMATEUR Ridden Show Horse Series and the RoR OPEN In Hand Showing Series.

 RoR shall designate shows at which horses may qualify.
 The three highest placed horses in each class will qualify to enter the relevant Championship.
-All horses qualifying from 1st August 2017 to 31st July 2018 will qualify to enter the 2018 Championship.
-All horses qualifying from 1st August 2018 are eligible to enter the following year’s Championship.
+Those horses qualifying at shows before the current year ‘cut off date’ will qualify for the Championship in the same year, and those qualifying after the ‘cut off date’ after will qualify for the following years Championship

 30. REGULATIONS SPECIFICALLY FOR THE SECRETARIES OF SHOWS WITH QUALIFYING CLASSES

 30.1 All such shows are requested to produce a show catalogue as well as a complete list of entries.
 The catalogue should include the name of the Owner and rider, the name of the horse and the name of its sire and dam.

 30.2 Official RoR Score Sheets must be used and returned to the RoR office within 5 days of the show, together with a marked catalogue indicating the prize winners in all Ex-Racehorse Classes.
 It is essential that the judge has an efficient marking steward, but ultimately the judge is solely responsible for the accuracy of the results.